Skip to content

 As the Legislature adopts the listing of the classified positions for the biennium, it creates reallocations when it assigns existing classified job classifications to different salary groups (either higher or lower).
 If the job classification is reallocated, the action is generally effective Sept.
 1 of the first year of the new biennium.

-Reallocation to a higher salary group
+Reallocation to a Higher Salary Group

 If the reallocation is to a higher salary group, those employees whose job classifications are reallocated will be moved to the higher salary group at the salary rate they would have had if there had not been a reallocation, unless the agency chooses to give additional salary to maintain desirable salary relationships.